Trade Ideas vs Thinkorswim

 The ability to quickly scan through thousands of available stocks for the best opportunities is critical for day traders and an important asset for any stock investor.

-There are, however, significant differences in the stock trading tools and services that each trading platform provides and major differences in the costs for each service.
-In this head-to-head comparison of Trade Ideas vs Thinkorswim, we’ll examine all the major features of each platform.
+There are, however, significant differences regarding the features and costs.
+In this head-to-head comparison of Trade Ideas vs Thinkorswim, we’ll compare the major features of each platform.

 This comparison review aims to help you decide which of these two options is best suited to assist you in your trading, while the in-depth review about Trade Ideas explains every feature and functionality in full detail.